SumoLogic/sumologic-documentation/docs/cloud-soar/user-manual.md

 CBR solves new problems by adapting previously successful solutions to similar problems, in Cloud SOAR this can be leveraged by analyzing solved incidents to hint steps and procedures to operators in new similar threats.

 ARK assists operators during investigations in 2 main areas: Automatically suggesting/prompting next actions/tasks in Playbooks (until version 5) and Correlation/ Deduplication of similar threats into 1 unique incident.
-In order to enable ARK, first go under Configurations -> Settings -> ARK and make sure you have it set to ON.
+In order to enable ARK, first go under Configurations > Settings > ARK and make sure you have it set to ON.

-From this page it’s possible to configure also other ARK Settings such as the Neighbor incidents considered for each recommendation and an age relevance threshold.
+From this page, it’s possible to configure also other ARK Settings such as the Neighbor incidents considered for each recommendation and an age relevance threshold.
 Those two parameters will allow you to tune the incidents that the Machine Learning algorithm will consider.

 ![alt-text goes here](/img/cloud-soar/image16b.png)